q2s2t/node-7z/README.md

 from the stream will be impacted.
 In particular a log level of `0` will cause the stream not to emit data correctly.

+### Security

+Values given by the package are not sanitized, you just get the raw output from the `7z` binary.
+Remember to never trust user input and sanitize accordingly.

 ***
 With :heart: from [quentinrossetti](http://quentinrossetti.me/)